twocs/imatlab/README.rst

 ---------------

 The MATLAB debugger is cleared (``dbclear all``) before each execution, as interactive input is not supported by the engine API.
+As the engine does not support the Editor/Debugger, Mathworks recommends saving the engine workspace using save(<workspace_filename>) and then opening the project in the Editor/ Debugger.
+Note that the notebook may be saved as a .m file using File > Download as >  Matlab (.m)

 Differences with the Calysto MATLAB Kernel
 ------------------------------------------